AmElmo/sign_language_detector/Readme.md

 We logged metrics from our models and displayed them in Tensorboard.
 Scripts are available in the notebook in order to test your model in real-time using your webcam before diving into the production side.

+⚠️ We noticed in production that one class was harder to predict among the 9 different classes ("fever").
+We should probably train the model a little longer on a larger dataset (50 - 60 videos per class, instead of 30 currently) or change the architecture to get better results.
+Most likely adding more videos will work best.

 <br/>